-The way you respond to differences and disagreements at home and at work can create hostility and irreparable rifts, or it can build safety and trust.
+How you respond to differences and disagreements at home and work can create hostility and irreparable rifts, or it can build safety and trust.
 Learning how to resolve conflict in a positive way will help you strengthen your relationships.

 Tip 5: Know when to seek professional help

 If your anger is still spiraling out of control, despite putting the previous anger management techniques into practice, or if you’re getting into trouble with the law or hurting others, you need more help.
 There are many therapists, classes, and programs for people with anger management problems.
 Asking for help is not a sign of weakness.
 You’ll often find others in the same shoes, and getting direct feedback on techniques for controlling anger can be tremendously helpful.